-The LdM Florence & Rome campuses offer creditbearing internships in limited areas such as business, communications, and graphic design.
+The LdM Florence & Rome campuses offer credit-bearing internships in limited areas such as business, communications, and graphic design.
 Offerings vary each semester; specific internships are publicized approximately three months in advance of the term.
 Internship placements in Florence are quite competitive, while in recent semesters, Rome has had more internships than applicants in certain areas.
-In three-credit internships (minimum of 135 contact hours), students will be expected to work 10-12 hours/week.
+In three-credit internships (minimum of 135 contact hours), you are expected to work 10-12 hours/week.
 A limited number of six-credit internships (minimum of 260 contact hours) are available.
 These internships require 20 hours of work per week.
-In either case, students must maintain a full academic schedule.
+In either case, you must maintain at least 15 total academic credits.

-Because the work must be scheduled around the intern's class schedule and at times convenient for the business, some hours are often scheduled on Fridays, and interns may be required to work some Saturdays, also, depending on the needs of the company.
+Because the work must be scheduled around the intern's class schedule and at times convenient for the business, hours are often scheduled on Fridays, and interns may be required to work some Saturdays, also, depending on the needs of the company.

 Interns are expected to treat their internship as they would any professional employment opportunity and need to be on time and at work as scheduled.
-Therefore, if you are considering applying for an internship, you need to weigh the academic and career benefits of completing an internship against the reduced flexibility you will have for weekend travel.
+Therefore, if you are considering applying for an internship, weigh the academic and career benefits of an international internship against the reduced flexibility you will have for weekend travel.